vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ## Rain intensity

-Rain intensity for the coming hours based on the Buienradar data.
+Rain intensity for the coming hours based on the Dutch Buienradar data.

 ```yaml
 {% raw %}